Contacting Dr. Todd Finnerty, Psy.D.

 Can I take the bus?

-There is a covered bus stop next to the building's parking lot on E. Campus View Blvd.
+There is a bus stop near the building's parking lot on E. Campus View Blvd.
 You can use COTA's website to plan your trip.

 What are your fees?